Skip to main content

 Mantu

-Steamed dumplings filled with seasoned ground meat and onions, often served with yogurt or a spicy sauce.
-Mantu is a popular dish enjoyed throughout Central Asia, reflecting the region's shared culinary influences.
+Steamed dumplings stuffed with seasoned ground meat and onion, usually served with yogurt or a spicy sauce.
+You'll find mantu all over Central Asia, a sign of how much the region's kitchens overlap.

 Shashlik